Ontario Immigrant Nominee Program Updates

-Opportunities Ontario is now able to issue support letters for open work permits for international students nominated by the program under the PhD or Masters graduates without job offer streams.
+Ontario Immigrant Nominee Program is now able to issue support letters for open work permits for international students nominated by the program under the PhD or Masters graduates without job offer streams.

 International students are expected to apply for a Post Graduate Work Permit (PGWP) to obtain temporary authorization to remain in Ontario.
-Only when PGWP avenue does not provide sufficient authorization to bridge an international student nominee to PR will Opportunities Ontario issue an open work permit.
+Only when PGWP avenue does not provide sufficient authorization to bridge an international student nominee to PR will Ontario Immigrant Nominee Program issue an open work permit.

 For more information about the eligibility for the open work permit, please visit the Nominees – What’s Next section.